stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part2/README.md

 [Part 1](../part1/README.md) to assign a value to a field on any function space.
-After that we will create another generic kernel that adds two fields on any function space and stores the result in a third field on the same space.
+After that we will create another generic kernel that adds two fields on any function space and stores the result in a third field on the same generic space.

 We will then modify the supplied algorithm [`simple_kernels_alg_mod.x90`](simple_kernels_alg_mod.x90) to call